weixuan0110/hci_blog/src/content/blogs/2025-12/Blog1.md

 5. **Lim Zoey** – vote for everyone
    *Reason: All the layouts should be combined appropriately to produce the best layout.*

+In conclusion, we decided to use Edwin's design as a base, and incorporate elements from other designs to create a comprehensive and user-friendly interface wireframe for Health Guard AI.

 ---

 ## 3.0 Wireframes